Using limθ→0 sin θ / θ = 1Find the limits in Exercises 23–46.limx... | Channels for Pearson+

 Limit of a Function

-The limit of a function describes the behavior of the function as the input approaches a certain value.
-In calculus, understanding limits is crucial for analyzing how functions behave near specific points, which is foundational for defining derivatives and integrals.
-The limit limθ→0 sin θ / θ = 1 is a standard result used to evaluate limits involving trigonometric functions.
+The limit of a function describes the behavior of the function as the input approaches a particular value.
+In calculus, understanding limits is crucial for analyzing the continuity and differentiability of functions.
+For the given problem, evaluating the limit as x approaches 0 is essential to determine the behavior of the expression (cos²x − cos x) / x².

 Recommended video: